enzuru/completing-read-sly/README.md

 # Ivy completion for Common Lisp symbols

-This is a simple package that provides [Ivy](https://github.com/abo-abo/swiper) completion for Common Lisp symbols, along with opening their definitions in the [Common Lisp HyperSpec](http://www.lispworks.com/documentation/HyperSpec/Front/).
+This is a simple package that provides [Ivy](https://github.com/abo-abo/swiper) completion for Common Lisp symbols, along with opening their definitions in either Emacs or the [Common Lisp HyperSpec](http://www.lispworks.com/documentation/HyperSpec/Front/).

 Only symbols from the final 1994 specification of Common Lisp are provided for now.